monagarg/conference_central_app/ConferenceCentral_Complete/README.md

 1. getSessionsByDay: list all sessions which are scheduled on the given day.
 2. getSessionsByDuration: list all sessions which are scheduled between the given minimum and maximum duration.

+Query for all non-workshop sessions before 7 pm
+This query contains two inequality conditions (non-workshop and sessions before 7 PM).
+However, inequality filters are only allowed on one property.
+To solve this query, I created one inequality condition, and for the second inequality condition, I had to go over each session using a for loop and save the session which satisfies the other inequality condition.

 ## Task 4
 A user might only be able to attend the conference on a particular day and would like to see all the sessions scheduled on a particular day of the conference. getSessionsByDay query solves this problem and returns all the sessions scheduled on a particular day of the conference.